bongardino/doorbell/README.md

 ```
 patch the routes file

-create an iam user with irresponsible permissions
+create & use an aws user with irresponsible permissions
 ```
 {
     "Version": "2012-10-17",